brunch/brunch.github.io/source/app/assets/_docs/plugins.md

 }
 ```

-Note: exported JS will not be compiled or linter by any other plugin and its `require` statements will not be resolved.
+Note: exported JS will not be compiled or linted by any other plugin and its `require` statements will not be resolved.
 Make sure your exported JS is self-contained.

 ### Static file compilers